daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## AWS Glue

 AWS Glue is a serverless ETL service that is useful to prepare and transform data for analytics.

+## AWS OpenSearch

+Forked from Elasticsearch as it was changed from open-source to proprietary license.
+With OpenSearch ingestion pipelines, you don't need third party such as Logstash to help you push data to OpenSearch.
+Instead, you configure your producers to send data to OpenSearch ingestion.